Menu

 Mystery Ingredients

-"Eintopf" means "one pot" and is a German national dish that's also popular in Austria and Switzerland.
+Eintopf means "one pot" and is a German national dish that's also popular in Austria and Switzerland.
 One-pot dishes were common in the 19th and 20th centuries, when everything was cooked together.
 As for what exactly is in an eintopf recipe is up for debate, as there are as many recipes as cooks in Germany.
 Essentially, the dish is a vegetable soup or stew that typically includes meat or sausage and is meant to be a complete meal, with seasonal ingredients and personal preferences keeping the exact recipe elusive.

 Big on Bread